-Upon playing the game for about 90 minutes, I was struck with just how effective this simple game is.
+Upon playing Atari 2600 Haunted House for about 90 minutes, I was struck with just how effective this simple game is.

 In the game you play the role of a pair of eyes, wandering through the dark, trying to piece together an urn and escape a … haunted house.
 The house is filled with creepy crawlies, which you need to avoid.
 To see in the dark you are given unlimited matches to light the way.
 Its simple and you wouldn’t think this would be fun or challenging, but as you play it and crank up the difficulty, it really is.
 It’s like playing a simpler-screened Adventure with the added bonus of having to contend with the challenge of “darkness” — Which even nowadays is difficult to pull off in a game.

 As a VCS game, Haunted House has a lot going for it.
 Multiple difficulty levels, various monsters, decent sound and an actual achievable goal.
 Just about the only negative I could come up with (of course this takes technology into account) is the layout of the mansion.
 It is repetitive and predictable.
 Which is okay for a 4K game, but Adventure was in the same boat and they still managed to spice it up a little bit more on the maze screens.